MitanshuDS23/Weblar/README.md

 ---

 ## 📌 Project Overview
-This is a full-stack Kanban-style task management system designed to help teams assign, track, and update tasks efficiently.
-Users can create tasks, assign them to specific team members, move them across stages (To Do → In Progress → Done), and view a live activity log of all changes in real-time with socket.io.
+This is a full-stack Kanban-style task management system that enables team members to create tasks, assign them to users, move tasks through stages (To Do → In Progress → Done), and view a live activity log of all changes.
+The system supports drag-and-drop functionality, real-time updates with Socket.IO, and secure authentication, ensuring that only assigned users can interact with their tasks.

-The app supports drag-and-drop between columns and ensures only the assigned user can update or move their tasks, maintaining accountability and workflow integrity.

 ---

 ## 🛠 Tech Stack Used
-- **Frontend:** React, react-beautiful-dnd, axios, socket.io-client, React Router
+- **Frontend (in `/frontend` directory):** React, react-beautiful-dnd, axios, socket.io-client, React Router
-- **Backend:** Node.js, Express, MongoDB (Mongoose), Socket.IO
+- **Backend (in `/backend` directory):** Node.js, Express, MongoDB (Mongoose), Socket.IO
-- **Authentication:** JWT-based login and protected routes
+- **Authentication:** JWT-based authentication with protected routes
 - **Styling:** CSS modules
-- **Deployment:** Netlify (frontend), Render/AWS/Heroku (backend, choose based on your hosting)
+- **Deployment:** Netlify (frontend), Render/AWS/Heroku (backend)

 ---